 You call your broker . . . and breathe a sigh of relief.
 Why?
 Because your broker took the time to explain why you needed “Equipment Breakdown Insurance, and you bought it.”
 She reminds you that:

 “Property/casualty policies only cover damages to your equipment from “external” causes, such as a fire, a flood, hail, windstorm, and earthquake.
 Property/casualty policies do not cover damage from “internal” causes such as mechanical failure of the equipment, electrical short circuit, motor burnout, centrifugal force, a boiler overheating or cracking, and mechanical breakdown.
 Coverage for these types of losses requires a “Boiler and Machinery” insurance policy.”

 True, you may not be a manufacturer, or even have a boiler in your building, however equipment breakdown insurance (sometimes still sold under the names of “boiler and machinery insurance,” or “machinery insurance,” or “mechanical insurance”), is still a critical component of all small business insurance packages.

-  For example, breakdown coverage not only provides protection for electrical system failures, but it also provides coverage for air conditioning and refrigeration systems, telecommunications, mechanical equipment, security and fire detection systems, diagnostic equipment, inventory control systems, fired hot water heaters and boilers.
+For example, breakdown coverage not only provides protection for electrical system failures, but it also provides coverage for air conditioning and refrigeration systems, telecommunications, mechanical equipment, security and fire detection systems, diagnostic equipment, inventory control systems and boilers.